wkumari/draft-wkumari-opsawg-sdi/README.md

 Internet-Draft                  template                       June 2019

+   third-party to copy and paste it over a serial terminal.
+It does not protect against devices with malicious firmware, nor theft and reuse of devices.

-   it isn't stored in a TPM), pretend to be the device when connecting to the network, and download and extract the (encrypted) config file.
+   An attacker (e.g a malicious datacenter employee) who has physical access to the device before it is connected to the network the attacker may be able to extract the device private key (especially if it isn't stored in a TPM), pretend to be the device when connecting to the network, and download and extract the (encrypted) config file.